kubernetes/ingress-nginx/docs/user-guide/tls.md

 To change this default behavior, use a [ConfigMap][ConfigMap].

-A sample ConfigMap fragment to allow these older clients to connect could look something like the following:
+A sample ConfigMap fragment to allow these older clients to connect could look something like the following (generated using the Mozilla SSL Configuration Generator)[mozilla-ssl-config-old]:

 ```
 kind: ConfigMap